lukakerr/lukakerr.github.io/_posts/posts/2018-04-08-choosing-a-macos-markdown-editor.md

 I find it much easier to write in markdown rather than Microsoft Word, pure LaTeX, plain text or rich text.
 Being able to convert markdown into PDF, HTML and plenty other formats is a huge benefit, not to mention that many websites like Github support it.

-There are dozens of markdown editing apps out there for MacOS, each with different features, and pros and cons.
+There are dozens of markdown editing apps out there for macOS, each with different features, and pros and cons.

 I've been looking for the perfect one for a while now, but still haven't found it.
 My criteria when searching has been: